212-962-1020 Menu

 Who is Eligible to File a Lawsuit Under The New York Adult Survivors Act?

-The Adult Survivors Act permits you to claim financial damages for your physical, psychological and other injuries, losses and damages resulting from a sexual offense as defined under Article 130; or resulting from incest, as defined under Sections 255.26 / 255.27 of the Penal Law.
+The Adult Survivors Act permited you to claim financial damages for your physical, psychological and other injuries, losses and damages resulting from a sexual offense as defined under Article 130; or resulting from incest, as defined under Sections 255.26 / 255.27 of the Penal Law.

 WHAT DOES THE ADULT SURVIVORS ACT (ASA) DO FOR CIVIL CASES?